 - 1. A candidate shall previously have satisfied the requirements for the degree of Bachelor of Science in Operations Research or the equivalent. - 2.
-Completion of a minimum of 48 quarter hours of graduate level courses, including at most 8 quarter hours for a thesis. - a.
+Completion of a minimum of 40 quarter hours of graduate level courses with: - a.
 At least 18 quarter hours of 4000 level operations research/systems analysis courses. - b.
-An elective sequence approved by the Department of Operations Research. - 3.
+An elective sequence approved by the Department of Operations Research. - c.
+At least two but not more than three quarter courses devoted for a thesis. - 3.
 Submission of an acceptable thesis on a subject previously approved by the Department of Operations Research.
-This credit shall not count toward the requirement stated in 2a.
+This credit shall not count toward the requirement stated in 2a. - 4.
+In addition to the school wide requirement of a 3.00 minimum quality point rating for graduate level courses, the candidate must achieve a minimum of 2.75 quality point rating in all graduate level courses programmed for the first six quarters.

-The department offers the Ph.D. degree in Operations Research with specializations in the theory and applications of stochastic processes, mathematical optimization, decision sciences, and human factors.
-The program begins with advanced coursework guided by the student's doctoral committee and leading to the qualifying examination.
+The department offers the Ph.D. degree in Operations Research.
+The program begins with advanced coursework guided by the student's doctoral committee and leading to qualifying examinations in mathematical programming, statistics, and stochastic processes.
 The primary emphasis then shifts to the student's research program culminating in the Ph.D. dissertation.

 Students wishing to enter directly into the doctoral program should write to the department chairman.
 Detailed admission procedures may vary depending on the individual's location and position.
-However, in all cases the student must fulfill the school wide requirements contained in the general school requirements for the Doctor's degree.
+However, in all cases the student must fulfill the general school requirements for the Doctor's degree.